The Fugitive (1993 film): Critical response

-For the most part, satisfied with the quality of the motion picture, Jonathan Rosenbaum of the Chicago Reader said that "The mystery itself is fairly routine, but Jones's offbeat and streamlined performance as a proudly diffident [sic] investigator helps one overlook the mechanical crosscutting and various implausibilities, and director Andrew Davis does a better-than-average job with the action sequences."
+For the most part, satisfied with the quality of the motion picture, Jonathan Rosenbaum of the Chicago Reader said that "The mystery itself is fairly routine, but Jones's offbeat and streamlined performance as a proudly diffident investigator helps one overlook the mechanical crosscutting and various implausibilities, and director Andrew Davis does a better-than-average job with the action sequences."
 Leonard Klady writing in Variety exclaimed, "This is one film that doesn't stint on thrills and knows how to use them.
 It has a sympathetic lead, a stunning antagonist, state-of-the-art special effects, top-of-the-line craftsmanship and a taut screenplay that breathes life into familiar territory."
 Film critic Chris Hicks of the Deseret News accounted for the fact that the film "has holes in its plotting that are easy to pick apart and characters that are pretty thin, bolstered by the performances of seasoned vets who know how to lend heft to their roles."
 But in summary he stated, "the film is so stylish, so funny and so heart-stopping in its suspense that the audience simply doesn't care about flaws".

 The February 2020 issue of New York Magazine lists The Fugitive as among "The Best Movies that Lost Best Picture at the Oscars."

 In 2024, Looper ranked it number 47 on its list of the "50 Best PG-13 Movies of All Time," writing, "Sometimes, all you need to make a movie work is just some great chase scenes and a good suspenseful plot that keeps you guessing.
 Having Harrison Ford and Tommy Lee Jones on hand to provide the kinds of performances that they deliver best is just further icing on a cinematic cake ...
 The Fugitive is suspenseful, action-packed, and intelligent — the kind of film that critics and moviegoers can all agree on."